Zendesk got to 5,000 customers without a Sales team.

 In an ideal world, the perceived and experienced value are the exact same.

-However, for many customers, that experience doesn't quite line up.
+However, for many customers – especially when selling software – that experience doesn't quite line up.

 For instance, when I was working at Vidyard, my boss purchased Marketo for our marketing automation platform.